The countries we want to see most

 New Zealand

-This was my second choice to Canada, which is on the list of Kia.
-New Zealand is a country with a breathtaking landscape and diversity.
+This was my second choice after Canada, which is on Kia's list.
+New Zealand is a country with breathtaking scenery and diversity.
 From mountains and lakes to forests and caves, this remote country offers excellent hiking and climbing opportunities.

-My choice for New Zealand undermines the rules a little because we have already visited it, but an eight -hour stopover in Auckland hardly counts, so I choose it anyway!
+My choice of New Zealand subverts the rules a bit since we've already visited, but an eight-hour layover in Auckland hardly counts, so I'm choosing it anyway!

 Read more about New Zealand